 Stamps are tiny (most of ours are either 37.5mm x 26mm, or 26mm x 37.5mm).
-To study yours more closely, you’ll need a good magnifying glass or pull-out magnifier.
+To study yours more closely, you’ll need a good magnifying glass.

 A stamp album will keep your collection neat and organised, and in one place, free from dust and possible damage.
 Store your album upright, away from direct sunlight.
 Humidity can ruin stamps if they are kept in a metal or plastic container.
 If you have any loose stamps or stationery, store them in an archival-quality box instead.

 Work slowly when you remove a stamp from an envelope.
 Trying to pull or force the stamp and envelope apart might ruin your stamp.